EOP-OMB/opal/readme.md

 The OSCAL Model Reference can be found at, https://pages.nist.gov/OSCAL/reference/latest/complete/

 # OSCAL Policy Administration Library (opal)
 Provides a simple web application for managing System Security Plans and related documents.
-The data model is based on the OSCAL standard and objects can be exported in OSCAL compliant JSON.
+The data model is based on the OSCAL standard and objects can be imported and exported in OSCAL compliant JSON.

 The OSCAL Model Reference can be found at, https://pages.nist.gov/OSCAL/reference/latest/complete/